Biden, Trudeau to discuss electric vehicle dispute at summit - KESQ

 Associated Press

-WASHINGTON (AP) — President Joe Biden has kicked off the North American Leaders Summit with a one-on-one meeting with Canadian Prime Minister Justin Trudeau calling the relationship one of the easiest in the early going of his presidency.
-But as Biden and Trudeau sat down for talks on Thursday, the president confirmed that the two leaders would discuss their differences over proposed electric vehicle tax incentives in his massive social services and climate bill.
-That provision is causing concern in Ottawa.
-Biden will later meet with Mexican President Andrés Manuel López, and the three leaders will also have a joint meeting as they revive a near-annual summit that went dormant during President Donald Trump’s time in office.
+WASHINGTON (AP) — President Joe Biden has kicked off the North American Leaders Summit with upbeat one-on-one meetings with Canadian Prime Minister Justin Trudeau and Mexican President Andrés Manuel López Obrador.
+Biden called the U.S. relationship with Canada one of the easiest in the early going of his presidency.
+And Lopez Obrador noted with approval that Biden said Mexico would never be referred to as “the backyard of the United States.”
+But Biden and Trudeau also discussed on Thursday their nations’ differences over proposed electric vehicle tax incentives in Biden’s massive social services and climate bill.